tethysplatform/tethys/docs/software_suite.rst

 Software Suite
 **************

-**Last Updated:** May 18, 2016
+**Last Updated:** January 2020

-The Software Suite is the component of Tethys Platform that provides access to resources and functionality that are commonly required to develop water resources web apps.
+The Tethys Software Suite is a collection of recommended software that can be used with Tethys Platform.
 The primary motivation of creating the Tethys Software Suite was overcome the hurdle associated with selecting a GIS software stack to support spatial capabilities in apps.
-Some of the more specialized needs for water resources app development arise from the spatial data components of the models that are used in the apps.
-Distributed hydrologic models, for example, are parameterized using raster or vector layers such as land use maps, digital elevation models, and rainfall intensity grids.

 .. figure:: images/features/tethys_platform_diagram.png
     :width: 600px
     :align: center

-A majority of the software projects included in the software suite are web GIS projects that can be used to acquire, modify, store, visualize, and analyze spatial data, but Tethys Software Suite also includes other software projects to address computing and visualization needs of water resources web apps.
-This article will describe the components included in the Tethys Software Suite in terms of the functionality provided by the software.
+A majority of the software projects included in the Tethys Software Suite are web GIS projects that can be used to acquire, modify, store, visualize, and analyze spatial data, but it also includes other software to address computing and plotting needs of spatial web apps.

 Spatial Database Storage